Uganda: Economy and infrastructure

 With the Uganda securities exchanges established in 1996, several equities have been listed.
 The government has used the stock market as an avenue for privatisation.
 All government treasury issues are listed on the securities exchange.
 The Capital Markets Authority has licensed 18 brokers, asset managers, and investment advisors including: African Alliance Investment Bank, Baroda Capital Markets Uganda Limited, Crane Financial Services Uganda Limited, Crested Stocks and Securities Limited, Dyer & Blair Investment Bank, Equity Stock Brokers Uganda Limited, Renaissance Capital Investment Bank and UAP Financial Services Limited.
 As one of the ways of increasing formal domestic savings, pension sector reform is the centre of attention (2007).

 Uganda traditionally depends on Kenya for access to the Indian Ocean port of Mombasa.
 Efforts have intensified to establish a second access route to the sea via the lakeside ports of Bukasa in Uganda and Musoma in Tanzania, connected by railway to Arusha in the Tanzanian interior and to the port of Tanga on the Indian Ocean.

 Uganda is a member of the East African Community and a potential member of the planned East African Federation.

 Uganda has a large diaspora, residing mainly in the United States and the United Kingdom.
 This diaspora has contributed enormously to Uganda's economic growth through remittances and other investments (especially property).
-According to the World Bank, Uganda received in 2016 an estimated US$1.099 billion in remittances from abroad, second only to Kenya (US$1.574 billion) in the East African Community. and seventh in Africa Uganda also serves as an economic hub for a number of neighbouring countries like the Democratic Republic of the Congo, South Sudan, and Rwanda.
+According to the World Bank, Uganda received in 2016 an estimated US$1.099 billion in remittances from abroad, second only to Kenya (US$1.574 billion) in the East African Community, and seventh in Africa.
+Uganda also serves as an economic hub for a number of neighbouring countries like the Democratic Republic of the Congo, South Sudan, and Rwanda.

-The Ugandan Bureau of Statistics announced inflation was 4.6 percent in November 2016.
-On 29 June 2018, Uganda's statistics agency said the country registered a drop in inflation to 3.4 percent in the financial year ending 2017/18 compared to the 5.7 percent recorded in the financial year 2016/17.
+The Ugandan Bureau of Statistics announced inflation was 4.6 per cent in November 2016.
+On 29 June 2018, Uganda's statistics agency said the country registered a drop in inflation to 3.4 per cent in the financial year ending 2017/18 compared to the 5.7 per cent recorded in the financial year 2016/17.

 Industry

 Uganda ranked as number 102 among the countries of the world in nominal Gross Domestic Product by the International Monetary Fund with a GDP of 26,349 (US$million).
 The World Bank ranked Uganda as number 99 in nominal GDP with a GDP of 25,891 (US$million).

 Based on the GDP with purchasing power parity the IMF ranked Uganda as number 86 (91,212 million of current Int$) and the World Bank ranked them 90 (79,889 million of current Int$).

-Since the 1990s, the economy in Uganda is growing.
+Since the 1990s, the economy in Uganda has grown.
 Real gross domestic product (GDP) grew at an average of 6.7% annually during the period 1990–2015, whereas real GDP per capita grew at 3.3% per annum during the same period.